 U.S. exports attributed to USTDA's funding must have a credible and significant linkage to the Agency-funded activity.
 USTDA defines U.S. exports as the amount of U.S. content associated with goods manufactured in the United States or services provided by U.S. companies.
 This definition enables USTDA to make the best estimation of its impact on U.S. jobs based on the U.S. exports attributed to its funding.
 Given this type of analysis, USTDA is confident that its program has a direct and immediate benefit to U.S. companies and supports the creation of U.S. jobs.
-The following measurements are calculated and maintained by the Program Evaluation Office, to determine whether the Agency's objectives are being met:
+The following measurements are calculated and maintained by the Program Monitoring and Evaluation Office, to determine whether the Agency's objectives are being met: